wgcban/ChangeFormer/README.md

 ## Train

-You can find the training script `run_cd.sh` in the folder `scripts`.
-You can run the script file by `sh scripts/run_cd.sh` in the command environment.
+You can find the training script `run_ChangeFormer_LEVIR.sh` in the folder `scripts`.
+You can run the script file by `sh scripts/run_ChangeFormer_LEVIR.sh` in the command environment.

-The detailed script file `run_cd.sh` is as follows:
+The detailed script file `run_ChangeFormer_LEVIR.sh` is as follows:

 ```cmd
 #!/usr/bin/env bash